 Furnace ECM, Duct Replacement, Duct Sealing: Multiple Upgrades Only

-There are a number of advantages of home solar energy.
-You can raise your property values, reduce emissions, and qualify for tax benefits.
+There are many benefits to home solar energy.
+You can reduce emissions, qualify for tax benefits, and raise your property values.
 With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

 Your payback period is the time to earn a net profit from your solar panels.
 It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
 Bartlesville has extremely high daily sunlight levels, so you could recoup your investment in as little as 12.4 years per 5 kW of rated capacity.